 The course is offered yearly at the Clinical Center.
-A certificate is awarded upon successful completion of the course, including a final take-home exam.
+A certificate is awarded upon successful completion of the course, including a final "open-book" exam.
 This activity will be of interest to physicians and other health professionals training for a career in clinical research.

 - To become familiar with the basic epidemiologic methods involved in clinical research;

 - To be able to discuss the principles involved in the ethics of clinical research, the legal issues involved in clinical research, and the regulations involved in human subjects research, including the role of IRBs in clinical research;